 DEXTER: Conception et commande de robots pour la manipulation

-- Robotics for health care from assistive robotics to surgery
+- Healthcare robotics, from assistive robotics to surgery,and

-- Parallel robotics for industrial applications requiring high speed, accuracy, big workspace and/or high payloads
+- Parallel robotics for industrial applications requiring high speed, accuracy, large workspace and/or high payloads.

 - Salih Abdelaziz, Assistant Professor UM